 Billing

-This method is suitable when you need to use self-managed or user-specified keys to meet security and compliance requirements.
+This method is for scenarios where you need to use self-managed keys that you can specify for security and compliance purposes.

-• The key used to encrypt an object is also encrypted and written to the object's metadata.
+The key used to encrypt an object is also encrypted and stored in the object's metadata.

-• Server-side encryption with KMS-managed keys encrypts only object data, not object metadata.
+The SSE-KMS encryption method encrypts only object data, but not the object's metadata.

 Use a key that is fully managed by OSS to encrypt each object.
 For enhanced security, OSS also uses a master key to encrypt the data encryption key itself.

-This method is suitable when only basic encryption capabilities are required and you do not need to manage keys.
+This method is for scenarios where you only need basic encryption and do not need to manage keys.

 None.